Blocking ads removes funding from us!

 (Post picture: © 2022 TechnikNews)

-A smartwatch is nothing new anymore, but a smartwatch from Google is.
-The Google Pixel Watch has been rumored for years, and now it's really here.
-As part of a presentation event, Google has finally revealed.
-Along with the Pixel 7 Pro, which we here already had in the unboxing and first impression, let's take a closer look at the Pixel Watch here.
+A smartwatch is nothing new these days, but a smartwatch from Google is.
+There have been rumors about the Google Pixel Watch for years, and now it's really here.
+Google has finally unveiled it at a launch event.
+Together with the Pixel 7 Pro, which we here already had in the unboxing and first impression, let's take a closer look at the Pixel Watch here.

 Unpack the Google Pixel Watch